“He will sit as a refiner and purifier of silver.”

 “How do you know when the silver is fully refined?” the woman asked.
 The silversmith smiled and answered, “Oh, that’s easy.
 The refining process is complete when I can see my image reflected in the silver.”

 God is not committed to our comfort.
 He is committed to our character.
 Only God can exchange the ashes of our sin for the beauty of His forgiveness and grace.
 God alone can replace our despair with His peace that passes all understanding.
 Hope can only be found in Him.
+Our purpose in life is to know and become more like Jesus … and act just like our Father.

 Father, I want to be more like You.
 Give me the strength to withstand the trials in my life.
 Help me love the people who are hard to love and forgive the people who have hurt and even abused me.
 Burn away the sin in my life and empower me to live for You.
-Create a clean heart in me, Lord, and teach me how to live for You.
+Create a clean heart in me, Lord, and teach me how to trust You and live for You.

 In Jesus’ Name,